by Tom Kok, Mechanical Engineer

 They say a journey of a thousand miles begins with a single step.
 For me, a journey of several thousand miles began with a single phone call.
-That call came from Dave Lovalvo, the ROV Operations Manager on the Okeanos Explorer.
-When Dave asked me if I was interested in traveling to NOAA Ship Okeanos Explorer to work with the Remotely Operated Vehicle (ROV) team I had no practical experience with ships, no practical experience with ROVs, and absolutely no idea what to expect.
-A recent mechanical engineer graduate, I was about to embark on an exciting and challenging voyage known as ocean exploration.
+That call came from Dave Lovalvo, the Remotely Operated Vehicle (ROV) Operations Manager on NOAA Ship Okeanos Explorer.
+When Dave asked me if I was interested in traveling to the Okeanos Explorer to work with the ROV team, I had no practical experience with ships, no practical experience with ROVs, and absolutely no idea what to expect.
+As a recent mechanical engineer graduate, I was about to embark on an exciting and challenging voyage known as ocean exploration.

 As this trip to Indonesia draws to an end, I look forward learning new skills this winter while improving the ROV system and returning next year ready for a new round of challenges and adventures.
 This trip may be ending, but my voyage of ocean exploration has just begun.